joligej/jmaths/doc/CONTRIBUTING.md

 ### Pull Requests

+When submitting a pull request, follow this process:

 1. **Fork the repository** and create your branch from `main` or `develop`
 2. **Make your changes** following the coding standards below
 3. **Add tests** for any new functionality